SPSAUVC/SAUVC/README.md

 ## Description:
 This GitHub repository is created for our juniors, to allow them to access work from their seniors and to cultivate a culture within SAUVC to always think and plan ahead.

-By the way if you've seen us label anything as "CBot" or "RCBot" do note that they are actually meaning "AUV" and "HUV"
+By the way if you've seen us label anything as "CBot" or "RCBot" do note that they are actually meaning "AUV" and "HUV":

 CBot (Competition robot) = AUV (Autonomous underwater vehicle)